volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ## git cherry-pick

-This command is extremely helpful for applying the changes from a specific commit by creating a new commit on the active branch.
+This command is extremely helpful for applying the changes from the specific commit by creating a new commit on the active branch.

 `git cherry-pick <commit>`